KatieSylvester/low_income_elderly_assist/README.md

 <br>

 ## <a name="general-information"></a>General Information
 We were tasked with creating a dashboard for Hand Up America, an organization that provides assistance for low income and elderly taxpayers.
 We utilized excel for both analyzing the data and creating the dashboard.
-The parameters for the dashboard were that it must include state level information and how those data compare to the national picture.
+It was mandatory that the dashboard include state level information and how those data compare to the national picture.
 <br>
 <br>